Lucio Cecchinello: LCR Team

-Crutchlow crashed at out at the season opener in Qatar,[41] but rallied at the second race in Argentina to take a podium in 3rd place.
+Crutchlow crashed at out at the season opener in Qatar, but rallied at the second race in Argentina to take a podium in 3rd place.
 He followed this up with two top five finishes in his next three races to produce a solid start to the season.
 He extended his contract with LCR and Honda until 2019.
+For the 2020, Takaaki Nakagami joined the team and rode alongside Cal Crutchlow in the team.
+A year marked by the pandemic, it was a difficult one for the LCR.
+In 2021, Alex Marquez jumped into the team as Nakagami's teammate, after Cal Crutchlow's decision of retirement at the end of 2020.
+Spaniard Marquez and Japanese Nakagami were teammates again in 2022.
+In 2023, another Spanish rider, Alex Rins, has joined the team as Nakagami's teammate.